Walled town of Počitelj: Geography

 It is located in the municipality of Čapljina, in the Herzegovina-Neretva Canton of the Federation of Bosnia and Herzegovina.
 The Walled town is nested in a natural karst amphitheater along the left bank of the Neretva river, facing west, on the main road Mostar-Metković.
 It is about 30 km to the south of Mostar and about 3 km northeast from the center of Čapljina.

 Description and protection of architectural ensemble

 Due to its significant architectural and urbanistic historical value, it is considered an open-air museum.

 Citadel

-The Citadel with a silo-shaped Tower (Kula), overlooking the town and its surroundings from the top of the steep cliff above town, is located on the northern corner of the town wall.
+The Počitelj Citadel with a silo-shaped Tower (Kula), overlooking the town and its surroundings from the top of the steep cliff above town, is located on the northern corner of the town wall.
 It used to house watchmen and military, guarding against intrusions.

 Gavrankapetanović House

 The Gavrankapetanović House is built at the end of the 16th century, it was named after and housed the captains of Počitelj, who belonged to the Gavrankapetanović family.
 It is typical example of the residential architecture of the village.
 It is the only house in town to have separate rooms for men and women.
 The house became the residence of an artists' colony between 1961 and 1975, one of which was the Italian painter Vittorio Miele.
 This was the longest operating artist colony in Southeast Europe.
 During the Bosnian war, the house was set on fire.
 It was restored in its original state in 2003.